 Read Aloud: The Truth About Grandparents by Elina Ellis

-Outing Idea: It’s probably not a good idea to visit a nursing home right now, so we’ll just put that on a back-burner and maybe make cards instead.
+Outing Idea: It’s probably not a good idea to visit a nursing home right now, so we’ll just put that on a back-burner and maybe make cards instead to cheer up loved ones.

 Meal Idea: When you are on the phone with grandma, ask her what her favorite meal is.
 Make that.